Reflecting on the use of SSRF in the Capital One Breach

+One of the most notable breaches of 2019 was the Capital One breach, where the attacker used a Server Side Request Forgery (SSRF).
 It was notable not only because the victim is a household brand name or that an enormous amount of personal information was stolen (standard hallmarks of your headline-grabbing breach), but also because of how the breach was discovered (the stolen data was found in a public Github repo!) and the tactics employed by the attacker.

 The details of the breach are fundamentally changing how application security professionals think of what was once considered a fairly pedestrian attack (not even making the latest OWASP Top 10) into something especially concerning in today’s cloud-hosted application environments.
 That attack, of course, was SSRF, or Server Side Request Forgery.

 In this blog post I’ll review the technical details of SSRF, how it was utilized in the Capital One breach, why it’s so critical to understand for today’s cloud-hosted web apps, and how organizations can protect themselves from such attacks.

 Server Side Request Forgery (SSRF) is an attack where a target application or API is tricked into sending a request to another backend service, either over the internet or across the network the server is hosted on, to retrieve information from that service and relay it back to the attacker.